aspose-html/aspose-html-reference-tutorials/html/english/java/advanced-usage/html5-canvas-manipulation-using-code/_index.md

 canvas.setHeight(150);
 ```

-This code creates a Canvas element and sets its dimensions.

-## Step 3: Append the Canvas to the Document
+### Step 3: Append the Canvas to the Document

-Now, let's add the Canvas element to the HTML document's body:
+Attach the canvas to the document’s `<body>` so that it becomes part of the HTML structure.

 ```java
 document.getBody().appendChild(canvas);
 ```

-We're appending the Canvas element to the body of the HTML document.

-## Step 4: Get the Canvas Rendering Context
+### Step 4: Get the Canvas Rendering Context

-To perform drawing operations on the Canvas, we need to obtain the Canvas rendering context:
+Obtain a 2D rendering context (`ICanvasRenderingContext2D`) to draw on the canvas.

 ```java
 ICanvasRenderingContext2D context = (ICanvasRenderingContext2D) canvas.getContext("2d");
 ```

-Here, we're getting a 2D rendering context for the Canvas.

-## Step 5: Prepare the Gradient Brush
+### Step 5: Prepare a Gradient Brush

-In this step, we'll prepare a gradient brush that we'll use for drawing:
+Create a linear gradient that transitions from magenta to blue to red.
+This demonstrates **draw gradient canvas java**.

 ```java
 ICanvasGradient gradient = context.createLinearGradient(0, 0, canvas.getWidth(), 0);